Glintt/gAPI/docs/service-management.md

 ## Service Management Module

+gAPI has a module that allows to integrate external service management services.
+This module is highly scalable and flexible allowing to easily add new management feature in an easy way.

-gAPI has features that allow to manage each service:
+Currently, gAPI configuration example contains the following features to manage each service:

 1. Stop a service
 2. Restart a service